-As we just noted, pebbling the ice creates a textured surface.
+In curling, pebbling the ice creates a textured surface.
 Not only does this allow the stones to travel, but it provides some traction for curlers too.
 If you have seen curling before, you will notice that the players do not start and stop moving suddenly.
 Instead, they accelerate and decelerate gradually.
 In curling, moving gradually is the best safety practice that can be followed.
 If a player accelerates or decelerates rapidly, their feet will slip out from under them, and they would likely fall backward.
-Backwards falls are especially dangerous because it is possible for someone to hit their head on the ice.
+Backwards falls are especially dangerous, because it is possible for someone to hit their head on the ice.

 Curler Safety Equipment